PTAB

 - Core Argument for this Ground:

-Ground 3 & 4: Obviousness over Ueda, Core Standards, and Cohee - Claims 2, 3, 15, and 17 are obvious over Ueda and the SIP Standard, in view of either SDP Standard or Bechtolsheim, and further in view of Cohee.
+Ground 3: Obviousness over Ueda, SIP Standard, SDP Standard, and Cohee - Claims 2, 3, 15, and 17 are obvious over Ueda in view of the SIP Standard, the SDP Standard, and Cohee.

-- Motivation to Combine: A POSITA would combine Cohee's remote request methodology with Ueda's system to make it possible for media clips to reside at any remote server location.
-This would advantageously reduce local storage requirements on the user device and mitigate privacy risks associated with local content storage.
+- Motivation to Combine: A POSITA would combine Cohee's on-demand media request mechanism with the Ueda system to create a more flexible architecture where content need not be pre-downloaded.
+This would allow media clips to reside on a remote server and be fetched as needed, reducing local storage requirements on the user device and lowering privacy risks for content providers.

 4. Key Claim Construction Positions